wpswings/woo-refund-and-exchange-lite/readme.txt

 == Changelog ==

 = 4.4.8 - Released on 11 March 2025 =
-* New: Compatibility with the latest WP [6.7.2] and WC [9.7.1]
+* New: Compatibility with the latest WC [9.7.1]
-* New: Added Refund and Exchange Rules on the Order View Page
+* New: Added Refund Rules on the Order View Page
-* Enhancement: Dynamic Calculation of Global Shipping on the Exchange Request Form.

 = 4.4.7 - Released on 21 Febuary 2025 =
 * New: Compatibility with the latest WP [6.7.2] and WC [9.6.2]